 - Mulch the soil surface – mulch stimulates natural growing conditions, retains moisture of the soil, keeps soil cool, and prevents growth of the weed.
 The mulch will slowly decompose and add organic matter to the soil to improve fertility.

-- Get a soil test – get a soil test done when starting a new garden, or when garden health declines.
+- Get a soil test – when developing a new yard or when the health of an existing home garden begins to deteriorate, get a soil test done when starting a new garden, or when garden health declines.
 If a vital nutrient is missing, garden and soil health will suffer.
 For best results, take nutrient tests within the late summer or early fall.
 Submit a soil test to a licensed lab to feature the proper balance of fertilizers and lime materials to new gardens.

 - Add organic matter – add organic matter within the fall to begin every spring garden on a decent note.